 The information on this website has been primarily provided by Professor Hugh Markus, Professor of Stroke Medicine at the University of Cambridge and Consultant Neurologist at Addenbrooke’s Hospital, Cambridge and by Glen Brice, Genetic Counsellor from the Clinical Genetics Department at St George's Hospital, London.
 Together, we have been involved in caring for CADASIL sufferers and their families for many years and have a wide range of experience in dealing with the problems associated with the condition.

-If you missed the event, don't worry as you can catch up on all the talks from the day here!
+If you were unable to join us you can catch up on the day's events here!

 We would like to take the opportunity to remind you that anyone who is interested in participating in our research (either as a CADASIL patient or as a healthy volunteer) would be very welcome to get in touch.
 If you would like to sign-up to be contacted about research then please contact: mmh64@medschl.cam.ac.uk.
 For non-research related queries please email info@cambridgestroke.com.